bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-04-23 16:55 Wednesday

-- [ ] Register bugs with RethinkDB?
+- [x] Register bugs with RethinkDB?
   - Can't sort more than 100,000 rows (WTF!?)
   - Inserting dates for each of my 120,000 Big Lottery data rows failed "Have you shut down the server?"

+## 2014-05-12 14:54 Monday

+- [ ] Need to Fix Mutt: I think my default archive action, bound to 'a' should use quasi delete.